 The Vanier Institute of the Family seeks to understand the diversity of families and the complexity of family life.
 Each year, the Institute acknowledges those who have made a significant contribution to our understanding through their work, their research, their service or support to families in Canada.
 Annual awards are voted on annually to honour individuals or organizations that have made a contribution whether a study or a story, leadership or action, ideas or innovation.

-The Mirabelli-Glossop Award for Distinguished Contribution is presented in recognition of exceptional and sustained contributions to the work of the Vanier Institute of the Family.
-To be recognized, contributions must be made in-kind and serve to enhance the Institute’s commitment to better understanding and supporting the central importance of Canada’s families, in all of their diversity.
+The Mirabelli-Glossop Award for Distinguished Contribution is presented annually in recognition of exceptional and sustained contributions to the work of the Vanier Institute of the Family.
+To be recognized, contributions must be made in-kind and serve to enhance the Institute’s commitment to better understanding families and family life.

 Statistics Canada received the Vanier Institute of the Family’s 2019 Mirabelli-Glossop Award for their significant and diverse contributions to family research, working directly with the Vanier Institute as a trusted partner to generate, analyze and disseminate quality research and data on families and family life in Canada.
 These contributions were the combined efforts of leaders and researchers from multiple departments within the organization and, as such, the award was presented to Statistics Canada as a whole.

 Dr. Barb Neis is recognized for her extraordinary leadership as project director of the On the Move Partnership, and Dr. Christina Murray is congratulated for her work on planning and managing the Families, Mobility, and Work Symposium in May 2018.
 Through their respective contributions, Dr. Neis and Dr. Murray have played a vital role in the development of a rigorous and robust knowledge base to develop evidence-based policies, programs and practices for those who employ and/or support “families on the move.”